ericwang4904/spanish-simp/README.md

 **How?**
 - openai's abiity to continue a conversation (see openai docs)
 - changing the way simplified text is stored to allow for inputting simplifed text into gpt
+  - The current method in TS.context_window() uses the original text aways; modified versions could somehow have options to refeed simplified texts with comments/etc (the optional part mentioned in Improving prompt engineering)